ShawnZhong/CS400-X-Team/x_team_style_guide.md

 Somewhat descriptive name

 ### Examples
-* interfaces: Upper-case Camel
+* interfaces: UpperCamelCase.
+The name is typically noun or noun phrase (e.g. ListADT) sometimes adjective (e.g. Comparable).
-* classes: Upper-case Camel
+* classes: UpperCamelCase.
+The name is most noun or noun phrase (e.g. BalancedSearchTree).
-* exception Upper-case Camel
+* exception UpperCamelCase.
-* fields: Lower-case Camel
+* fields: lowerCamelCase.
-* methods: Lower-case Camel
+* methods: lowerCamelCase.
-* parameters: Lower-case Camel
+* parameters: lowerCamelCase.
-* local variables: Lower-case Camel
+* local variables: lowerCamelCase.
-* instance constants: Capitalized
+* instance constants: CONSTANT_CASE: all uppercase letters, with words separated by underscores.
-* class constants: Capitalized
+* class constants: CONSTANT_CASE: all uppercase letters, with words separated by underscores.

 ## Commenting style for public and private members of a class or interface: